Carniverous19/helium-DIY-middleman/README.md

-# helium-DIY-middleman
+# Middleman for Helium
 Initially this was written by folks who know what they're doing.
 I more or less don't, but guided by wizards I managed to muddle through.
 You can do the same.

 Code here acts as a middleman between LoRa gateways running Semtech packet forwarders and servers ingesting packet forwarder data.

-I run it because I have antennas with higher than stock gain (6, 9, and 13 db), and currently (Dec 2020) Helium rules make it so many tx and rx are invalid with higher gain antennas.
+I run it because I have antennas with higher than stock gain (6, 9, and 13 db), and currently (Jan 2020) Helium rules make it so many tx and rx are invalid with higher gain antennas.

 ## Installation Instructions

 There are two ways to use this code.
 The first way is to run it manually, while the second way is to install it in the system and have it be run by `systemd`.
+If you want to run it manually, go back to Carniverous19's original code.

-I have it run by systemd because it, at least, knows what it's doing.
+I have it run by systemd because that, at least, knows what it's doing.
-These options are described in detail in the following subsections.

-In both cases, however, you must first clone the repository.

 ### Cloning

-Clone this repository.
-Note daily, maybe breaking changes may be pushed to master at any time.
-Some functional versions may be tagged and you may want to pull those
+Clone this repository onto the machine running your miner.

     git clone https://github.com/curiousfokker/helium-DIY-middleman.git

  The only dependency is Python 3.7+ (developed and tested on 3.8.2)

-### Manual Startup

-To run the code manually, use the following command

-    python3 gateways2miners.py -p 1680 -c ./gateways

-This will listen for messages from any gateway running the semtech packet forwarder on port 1680.
-It will also create a virtual gateway that communicates with a miner based on all the configuration files located in `./gateways`

-Run

-    python3 gateways2miners.py -h

-for additional info on parameters and their meaning

-### Permanent Installation and Startup
+### Installation and Startup

-For more reliable and permanent operation, you can also install middleman in its own working directory and have it started up by your system automatically via `systemd`.
+Install Middleman in its own working directory on your miner and have it started up by your system automatically via `systemd`.
 To do so, you must run

     sudo make install

 This will install the source code and other necessary items in a new directory, `/home/middleman`.
-If you wish to have middleman installed in a different directory, run this modified version of the installation command:

-    sudo make DESTROOT=/different/directory install

 #### Set Up

 There are several options that you may wish to change about middleman's startup behavior in a permanent installation.
-To make these eaiser to control without having to modify the source code, you'll need to create configs directory and then config.json file in home/middleman.
+To make these easier to control without having to modify the source code, you'll need to create a Configs directory and then a config.json file in home/middleman.

 #### Middleman Settings